 - To heal cracks by bacterial precipitation.

-- To investigate the effect of Bacillus species bacteria in gaining strength in contrast to conventional concrete.
+- To investigate the effect of bacillus species bacteria in gaining strength.

 - Enhancing the durability and compressive strength of concrete.